Colin reporting here. (All of these maps were generated by Foreflight on the iPad or web.)

-We are now flying N972RD, a new plane, which in 2016 has made a bunch of trips up and down the west coast of the United States but has also crossed the country more than ten times.
+We are now flying N972RD, a new plane (to us), which in 2016 has made a bunch of trips up and down the west coast of the United States but has also crossed the country more than ten times.
 (If you want to see further adventures of a DA40 on long flights, start with Ilya’s flight in 2018 crossing the country.)

 This is the most popular page on the blog, so I will try, over time, to deepen some of the information presented here.
 For now, I do have the letter I wrote to a pilot about staying current, and the set of rules we set out for our two young boys when we were heading out on one of these trips.
 In April 2008 I took a first stab at How to Fly Across.
 Then, in August 2013, I added another version which is in five parts.

 1: August 2007 Eastbound: Me and Adam on the first crossing.
 We were halted in Albuquerque with a bad magneto, which made the rest of the trip a mad dash.
 I dropped Adam in Maryland before overnighting in Providence and picking up Nell and the boys at Logan the next morning.

 We flew: SMO – SEZ – AEG – ABQ – ICT – STL – I69 – FDK – SFZ – BOS